tgerarden/aem2850/content/syllabus/_index.md

 5. Utilize course concepts and tools for business applications

 ### Prerequisites:
 - There are none!
-This is introductory programming course
+This is an introductory programming course
 - AEM 2010, AEM 2011, or equivalent (Spreadsheet Modeling) is helpful but not required

 <!-- ## Class Notes -->